 Looking at a more regional picture, Winter Park competes with employment centers in the region such as Downtown Orlando, Maitland, Lake Mary/Heathrow and Millenia/Metrowest markets which are all located along the I-4 corridor, also called the Florida High Tech Corridor.
 Over the years many, articles and travel pieces have been written about Winter Park including a 2009 National Geographic piece ranking Winter Park in their list of the world's top historic destinations for their fifth annual "Places Rated" survey.
 Many qualify Winter Park as a "hidden gem" and a great place to shop, dine and visit.
 This has encouraged and accommodated the community redevelopment effort along the downtown corridors.

-Employment: For the employed population 16 years and older, the leading industries in Winter Park were educational services, health care, and social assistance which accounted for almost 25% of the workforce, while professional services and finance lead industries accounted for 19% and 11% respectively.
+Employment For the employed population 16 years and older, the leading industries in Winter Park were educational services, health care, and social assistance which accounted for almost 25% of the workforce, while professional services and finance lead industries accounted for 19% and 11% respectively.
 Overall, the top four industries represent two-thirds of the city's employment base.

 Table 1-5: Employment by Industry

-Industry Number of Employees Percent
+INDUSTRY NUMBER OF EMPLOYEES PERCENT

-Agriculture, forestry, fishing and hunting, and mining 38 0.3%
+Agriculture, forestry, fishing & hunting, mining 38 0.3%

 Construction 638 5.2%

 Manufacturing 508 4.1%

 Wholesale trade 279 2.3%

 Retail trade 1,149 9.3%

-Transportation and warehousing, and utilities 210 1.7%
+Transportation, warehousing & utilities 210 1.7%

 Information 396 3.2%

-Finance and insurance, and real estate and rental and leasing 1,305 10.6%
+Finance & insurance, real estate, r ental & leasing 1,305 10.6%

-Professional, scientific, and management, and administrative and waste management services 2,354 19.2%
+Professional, scientific, management, and administrative & waste management services 2,354 19.2%

-Educational services, and health care and social assistance 3,040 24.7%
+Educational services, healthcare & social assistance 3,040 24.7%

-Arts, entertainment, and recreation, and accommodation and food services 1,599 13.0%
+Arts, entertainment, recreation, accommodations & food services 1,599 13.0%

 Other services, except public administration 516 4.2%

 Public administration 257 2.1%